CraftTweaker/CraftTweaker-Documentation/docs/Mods/ProjectE/WorldTransmutation.md

 ### [IItemStack](/Vanilla/Items/IItemStack/)
 ```
+#If the IItemStack's do not have a coresponding block, air is used instead.
 mods.projecte.WorldTransmutation.add(IItemStack output, IItemStack input, @Optional IItemStack sneakOutput);

 #Turn gold blocks into diamond blocks by right clicking, or into iron blocks by sneak right clicking